bella485/koji/docs/source/writing_a_plugin.rst

 Pull requests
 -------------

-These plugins have to be written in python 2.6+/3.x compatible way.
-We are using `six` library to support this, so we will also prefer pull requests written this way.
-CLI (and client library) is meant to be fully compatible with python 3 from koji 1.13.
+These plugins have to be written in python 3.x.

 Tests are also recommended for PR.
 For example one see ``tests/test_plugins/test_runroot_cli.py``.